jovana-marceta/jovana-marceta/README.md

 Currently, I am working at [Adacta](https://www.adacta-fintech.com/), an international software company.
 Adacta combines the latest technologies, innovative solutions and knowledge of business processes in order to help insurance companies improve their business.

+> If you are you, breathe.
+If you breathe, you talk.
+If you talk, you ask.
+If you ask, you think.
+If you think, you search.
+If you search, you experience.
+If you experience, you learn.
+If you learn, you grow.
+If you grow, you wish.
+If you wish, you find.
+And if you find, you doubt.
+If you doubt, you question.
+If you question, you understand and if you understand, you know.
+If you know, you want to know more.
+If you want to know, more you are alive.
+>
 Does all of this sound interesting to You?
 Don't hesitate, to contact me ✉️  at <strong>jmarcetafedev@gmail.com</strong> if You have questions an ideas and want to bring them to life.
 Maybe you want to cooperate with me, or just randomly conversation?
 I am waiting for You.

 ### My Services